|COVID-19 Basics||Assistance & Resources||Testing

 - The City has increased courtesy parking time for on-street parking meters to 15 minutes to accommodate those picking up food from local restaurants.

-- Residents who received free parking permits for specified lots and garages in impacted neighborhoods may continue to use their passes through July 15.
+- Residents who received free parking permits for specified lots and garages in impacted neighborhoods may continue to use their passes through August 15 at Long Beach Unified School District lots, and September 7 at all other lots and garages.

 - Visit Parking Services for more information